akmaggard/02-IntroR/cRash-couRse.md

 ### Character and factor variables

-What to do with non-numeric variables?
+What to do with these non-numeric variables?
 Start with a relative frequency table and bar chart.

 ``` r